Akuli/python-tutorial/basics/answers.md

         print("Access denied.")
     ```

-    This is not a good way to ask a password from the user because the
+    Again, this is not a good way to ask a real password from the user.
-    password isn't hidden in any way, but this is just an example.

 ## Handy stuff: Strings